-This page includes all the Compilations of my generosity comparisons for the 130 or so colleges analyzed in this website for the five academic years back from 2017/2018 through 2013/2014.
-My Compilations for the most current year, 2018/2019 are included in my Results page.
+This page includes all the Compilations of my generosity comparisons for the 130 or so colleges analyzed in this website for the six academic years back from 2018/2019 through 2013/2014.
+My Compilations for the most current year, 2019/2020 are included on my Results page.
 I list a number of caveats in Part I of that page that apply here as well, so be sure to read it.
 Additionally, please note that, negative "Remaining Balances" typically occur when highly generous schools have an expectation of student earnings that is lower than the $5,000 annual amount we use as a guide.
 Negative Remaining Balances are not refunded to students or their parents.

 A. SOLVING FOR THE REMAINING BALANCE